-3. Overlap Between Current Board Members

-The overlapping Board membership of the two entities is also relevant.
-11 CFR 100.5(g)(4)(ii)(E), 110.3(a)(3)(ii)(E); see also Advisory Opinion 1988-14.
-According to your request, at least one person currently serves as a member of both the AACU and AUA Board of Directors.
-Six current AACU officers or Board members, in addition to the AACU's immediate past-president and president-elect, serve on the 14-member Health Policy Council, a key policy-making committee for the AUA.
-The AACU Board, and thereby the actions of the organization, is entirely controlled by persons who must, as a condition for holding elected office in the AACU, also be members of the AUA.
-Similarly, all of the members of the AUA Board are also AACU members, although that does not appear to be a requirement for holding a Board position.

-4. Participation of Former Board Members

-An examination of the current participation of former members, officers, and members of the Board for each organization, relevant under affiliation factor (F), also points towards an ongoing relationship between AACU and AUA.
-You have provided several examples where a person has served as an officer for the AACU and then later served as an officer for the AUA, or vice versa, and such practices are apparently typical.
+- 1 specifically reserved for the AACU.
+The AACU bylaws also formally require an AUA presence - 2 on the AACU's Government Relations Committee.
+As noted above, there is a 100 percent - 3 membership overlap of the Active Unified members who vote and hold office. - 4 3.
+Overlap Between Current Board Members - 5 The overlapping Board membership of the two entities is also relevant.
+11 CFR - 6 100.5(g)(4)(ii)(E), 110.3(a)(3)(ii)(E); see also Advisory Opinion 1988-14.
+According to your - 7 request, at least one person currently serves as a member of both the AACU and AUA Board of - 8 Directors.
+Six current AACU officers or Board members, in addition to the AACU's immediate - 9 past-president and president-elect, serve on the 14-member Health Policy Council, a key policy- - making committee for the AUA.
+The AACU Board, and thereby the actions of the organization, - is entirely controlled by persons who must, as a condition for holding elected office in the - 12 AACU, also be members of the AUA.
+Similarly, all of the members of the AUA Board are also - 13 AACU members, although that does not appear to be a requirement for holding a Board position. - 14 4.
+Participation of Former Board Members - An examination of the current participation of former members, officers, and members of - 16 the Board for each organization, relevant under affiliation factor (F), also points towards an - 17 ongoing relationship between AACU and AUA.
+You have provided several examples where a - 18 person has served as an officer for the AACU and then later served as an officer for the AUA, or - 19 vice versa, and such practices are apparently typical.